 At this point in the narrative, I’d like to remind us of Victoria C. Gardner’s entry, on Celinni, commenting on his autobiography in The Sixteenth Century Journal:

 Throughout the Vita, Cellini goes to extravagant lengths to convince the reader that he is an important and unique individual, who deserves respect and even reverence because of his artistic ability.
 Cellini carefully presents his contradictory character traits in a way that makes his achievements all the more impressive.
 Virtue and vice, for example, are paired repeatedly.
 He exhibits both characteristics to an extraordinary degree, simultaneously showing elevated spirituality and delight in brutality throughout the course of the autobiography… Cellini’s role as an artist is crucial to this struggle, since his creative genius is what elevates him to this greatness.

 Now, to a salt cellar.
-The purpose of these in Renaissance dining gets caught up in the politics of wealth and status: Here, each grain was a commodity, with a cellar full wielding considerable value in the Medieval and Renaissance social market.
+The purpose of these in Renaissance dining is entwined with the politics of wealth and status: here, each grain was a commodity, with a cellar filled with salt wielding considerable value in the Medieval and Renaissance social market.
 Salt itself has almost magical properties in the history of food, especially given its ability to pickle and preserve.
 You need only think of the existence of entire salt caravans labouring across deserts to get an idea of its trade value at the beginning of great civilisations.
 Salt, like the sugar currency wielded its own powerful value, something that can be appreciated today from the word “salary” which backdates to sale – the Latin word for salt.
-So much was it revered that, at the time of Celilini, rulers taxed salt and carefully governed who could afford to have it at their table…
+So much was it revered that, at the time of Cellini, rulers taxed salt and carefully governed who could afford to have it at their table.